 The few times it has snowed in Florida were considered historic.
 The earliest recorded snow event in Florida occurred in 1774, Floridians being unaccustomed to snow, called it “extraordinary white rain.”
 The first White Christmas in northeastern Florida’s history resulted from a snow event that occurred on December 23, 1989.

-Most metrological information about snowfall in Florida prior to 1900 was recorded by the National Weather Service’s meteorological station located in Jacksonville.
+Most metrological information about snowfall in Florida before 1900 was recorded by the National Weather Service’s meteorological station located in Jacksonville.
 On January 19, 1977, it snowed heavily in Southern Florida, an event that was received and viewed with considerable disbelief by Floridians and the rest of the United States.

 This is snow the only incidence of significant snowfall that happened in Florida.
 However, being Florida the snow did not last long and was quickly melted away.
 There are reports of Florida having flurries being seen as far south as the Key in south Florida, central Florida, and Miami in the past century.